Wonders of the Modern World

 to put together a list of the most remarkable civil engineering

 feats of the 20th century.
-Nominations for this list were taken
+Nominations for this list were

-to the greatest works of the modern world.
+are a tribute to the greatest works of the modern world.

 ASCE was founded in 1852 at the Croton Aqueduct, one of the

 great civil engineering feats of the 19th century.
-The 12 original
+The 12

 2011 Lee Krystek.
 All Rights Reserved.